Effective Goal Setting For 2023

 What is a SMART goal?
 It’s a result-focused way of crafting your goals using these five principles that compose the acronym: Specific, Measurable, Attainable/Achievable, Realistic, and Time-Bound.

-In the late 19th century, an America Philosopher named Elbert Hubbard came to a realization that most people fail in their endeavors.
+In the late 19th century, an American Philosopher named Elbert Hubbard came to a realization that most people fail in their endeavors.
 He analyzed this collective setback further and found that the lack of ability to organize efforts around goals as the cause.
 It wasn’t until November in 1981 that a consultant and former Director of Corporate Planning for Washington Water Power Company published a book called “There’s a S.M.A.R.T.
 Way to Write Management’s Goals and Objectives” which applied Hubbard’s observations into actionable solutions, using the acronym that many professionals nowadays glean from when crafting a goal – the SMART goals.

 Execution is the key, and this goal-setting style will make that easier to do!
 If you’re dead serious about your goals, write them down and keep your goals SMART!
 Here’s how!

-How to be specific and measurable with your goals
+Be specific and measurable with your goals

 Your goal should be specific, down to the last centavos(if it’s about money) or kilo (if it’s your weight).
 By doing so, you’ll have a clear cut definition of what your finish line will look like and probably partition your goals into different milestones to easily keep you motivated.